 Do I Really Need a Down Payment When I Purchase a Home?

-Traditionally, you need to have a down payment of between 10 and 20 percent of your home costs saved up before you purchase a home.
-Mortgage lenders did this to protect themselves, because it indicated that you would be more responsible with their money.
-It also protected them, because they did not loan out the full value of your home, and if you were to default on the loan, they were more likely to make full recovery from the loss.
-However, in recent years things have changed.
+Traditionally, you needed to have a down payment of between 10% and 20% of your home costs saved up before you purchased a home.
+Mortgage lenders did this to protect themselves because it indicated that you would be more responsible with their money.
+It also protected them, because they did not loan out the full value of your home.
+If you were to default on the loan, they were more likely to make a full recovery from the loss.

 Avoiding the Down Payment

-It's better to save up a down payment for your home if possible.
-There are several reasons that this is a better approach to buying a home.
+The best way to avoid these costs, however, is to save up for a down payment for your home, if possible.
+This is a better approach for several reasons.

 Reasons to Have a Down Payment

-One reason is that it proves that you are financially ready and responsible enough to buy a home.
-When you purchase a home, you are responsible for all of the maintenance costs related to the home.
+First and foremost, a down payment proves that you are financially ready and responsible enough to buy a home.
+When you purchase a home, you are responsible for all of the maintenance costs related to it.
 You will need to pay for repairs and homeowners insurance.
 Saving up for a down payment proves to yourself and the bank that you are in a position to make those sacrifices.
-In many cases, your mortgage will be higher than the rent you're paying, so it demonstrates to yourself that you are ready to be responsible financially.
+In many cases, your mortgage will be higher than the rent you're paying, so your ability to save demonstrates that you are ready for the increase.

-Another reason to have a down payment is that it protects you in case you need to move, and the housing market has dropped.
-Many people can't sell their homes because they bought the home without a down payment when housing prices were at their peak, and now they owe more than their home is worth.
+Another reason to have a down payment is that it protects you in case you need to move and the housing market has dropped.
+Many people can't sell their homes because they bought them without a down payment when housing prices were at their peak, and now they owe more than their home is worth.
 There is no pretty way out of this situation.
-Either you will lose lots of money or you will ruin your credit, or you will do both.
+Either you will lose lots of money or you will ruin your credit—or you will do both.

-So many people are hanging onto their homes hoping that the situation will improve.
-Using a down payment does not completely prevent this from happening to you, but unless your home value falls more than 20 percent, you are in a much better situation.
+Many people in this situation hang onto their homes, hoping that the situation will improve.
+Using a down payment does not completely prevent this from happening to you, but it does give you a solid buffer against a downturn.
+Unless your home value falls more than 20%, you are much better off since you started with some equity.